 These Vermont Baked Beans are a wonderful recipe for a cookout.
 Slow cooked white beans incorporate plenty of maple syrup and chunks of bacon.
+Those are the two ingredients that make this a tell-tale Vermont recipe.

-Simmered on the stove, and then baked to finish them off, this recipe is a favorite for this much-loved side dish.
 These baked beans are gluten-free adaptable- please see the tips included in the recipe card at the end of this post.

 Here are a few more recipes for beans that you might like to try: